OlenaBugaiova/culinary-project/README.md

 # Culinary Project

-### Recipe Manager TasteIt
+## Recipe Manager TasteIt
 <b>Description</b> A personal recipe manager with additional functionality: menu planner, culinary event organizer, ingredients list generator for shoping, filter lists for diet & other purposes, dishes recommender.
 The idea was to organize it as a social network with private/public accounts</br>
 (I started writing the code but haven't completed it)</br>
 <b>Purpose</b> Organize personal recipes, explore new dishes, plan personal and social culinary events in a convinient way</br>
 <b>Inspiration</b> 1.
 The desire to organize my growing list of recipes 2.
 Traditions of meeting families and setting the table for the holidays</br> </br>
 <b>How it works</b> Each person creates his/her account and adds dishes into one of three categories: favourite, tasty, want to try.
-Dishes include information about ingredients, steps, time to cook and can have tabs like "soup", "starter" etc. If a person likes some dish on the internet it can be parced automatically with mentioning the link to the source.
+Dishes include information about ingredients, steps, tips, time to cook and can have tabs like "soup", "starter" etc. If a person likes some dish on the internet it can be parced automatically with mentioning the link to the source.
 Then the person can use services: filters, saved lists of dishes, calendar for menu planning for a period of time, ingredients list generator, event organizer</br>
 <b>The target audience</b> Everyone who cooks at home.
 Additional features are for people who likes to explore new dishes, to have social dining</br>
 <b>Monetization</b> Paid features, private accounts, or contextual advertising</br> </br>

-### Meet & Eat with locals
+## Meet & Eat with locals
 Magic of testing homemade food in a new place, seeing decorations, artifacts of home life, learning about travel tips and neat local attractions, sharing stories</br>

 <b>Description</b> A website to connect travelers with locals for a homemade lunch or dinner</br>